ShawnsonDFW/git_lab/README.md

 ##### git log

-The git log command shows a history of commits and position of each commit in tree the distributed tree.
+The git log command shows a history of commits and position of each commit in the distributed tree.
 Output includes: commit author, author's email, commit timestamp, commit ID, commit message, and branch location.
 Commits are listed in descending order based on timestamp.

 The --oneline option for git log is handy if you want abbreviated single-line output containing:  commit ID, commit message, and branch location